 A total of 96 NO samples were purchased and collected using a simple random sampling method from 32 households (3 samples per home) in the study locations.
 Each sample was placed in a properly labeled sterile polyethylene bag and stored in a deep freezer at -4 °C in the laboratory of Food Study and Quality Control of the Centre for Food, Food Security and Nutrition (CRASAN), Institute for Medical Research and Medicinal Plant Studies (IMPM) until aflatoxins analyses.
-Five (5) NO samples (hereafter referred to as Simulated Traditional, ST) were produced traditional bv simulating the NO preparation method (Figure 2).
-Additionally, 6 NO samples (hereafter referred to as Simulated Modified Traditional, SMT) were produced by the traditional preparation modified NO method (Figure 3).
+Five (5) NO samples (hereafter referred to as Simulated Traditional, ST) were produced by simulating the traditional NO preparation method (Figure 2).
+Additionally, 6 NO samples (hereafter to as Simulated Modified Traditional, SMT) were produced by the modified traditional NO preparation method (Figure 3).
 These ST and SMT NO samples were stored in the same conditions as the purchased NO samples.